rajeswarandhandapani/baas-bank-ui/PRD.md

 - Moved the NavbarComponent to `shared/components/navbar/` for better maintainability.
 - Updated component imports and dependencies to reflect the new structure.
 - Set up a scalable folder organization that supports future growth of the application.

+## 2025-06-03: CSS Optimization
+- Removed empty SCSS files from all components (Accounts, Payments, Transactions, Dashboard) to reduce unnecessary files.
+- Updated component definitions to remove the `styleUrl` property, as no component-specific styling is needed.
+- Strictly adhering to the Bootstrap-first approach outlined in copilot-instructions.md.
+- Streamlined the codebase by eliminating unused files and dependencies.
+- Enhanced maintainability by ensuring all styling comes from Bootstrap utilities or global styles only.
+- All features remain functionally identical but with a more optimized file structure.

+## 2025-06-03: Dashboard Navigation Enhancement
+- Updated dashboard component with proper router navigation to child components.
+- Replaced placeholder links with Angular's routerLink directives for seamless in-app navigation.
+- Connected "View Accounts", "Make a Payment", and "View Transactions" buttons to their respective routes.
+- Added RouterModule import to the DashboardComponent to support navigation directives.
+- Ensured navigation maintains authentication state across all protected routes.
+- Improved user experience by providing direct access to core banking features from the dashboard.